Raspberry Pi WiFi Setup in Headless Mode

 Method 1: Using the wpa_supplicant File

-- First, open a text editor on your computer and paste the following code into it.
+- First, open a text editor on your computer and paste the following code.

 - Second, replace the <country code>, "YOURSSID," and "YOUR PASSWORD" with your country name, WiFi network name, and password, respectively.